-The editors are pleased to present issue 2017/I of the Pécs Journal of International and European Law, published by the Centre for European Research and Education of the Faculty of Law of the University of Pécs.
+The editors are pleased to present issue 2017/II of the Pécs Journal of International and European Law, published by the Centre for European Research and Education of the Faculty of Law of the University of Pécs.

 We encourage the reader, also on behalf of the editorial board, to consider the PJIEL as a venue for publications.
 With your contributions, PJIEL aims to remain a trustworthy and up-to-date journal of international and European law issues.
-The next formal deadline for submission of articles is 15 October 2017, though submissions are welcomed at any time.
+The next formal deadline for submission of articles is 15 March 2018, though submissions are welcomed at any time.